siyul-park/uniflow/ext/docs/sleep_node.md

-# Wait Node
+# Sleep Node

-**The Wait Node** introduces a delay in packet processing, allowing for timed pauses in workflows.
+**The Sleep Node** introduces a delay in packet processing, allowing for timed pauses in workflows.
 This node is useful for pacing operations or waiting for external conditions before continuing to process data.

 ## Specification